Pillar Page Examples: Two Real Topic Clusters

 • “What Is” format: Definitional and educational — answers a core concept question and links to subtopic exploration pages.
 Best for audiences new to a topic (e.g., “What Is a Pillar Page?”).

 • “How To” format: Action-oriented and process-driven — walks through creation or implementation steps.
-Best for commercial-intent audiences ready to build something (e.g., “How to Create a Pillar Page”).
+Best for commercial-intent audiences ready to build something.
+The Bee Pontoons cluster above uses this format.

 How Do Pillar Pages Benefit SEO?